ivanalayan15/JuanFi/README.md

 After flashing both files, your ESP8622 is now ready.
 Restart the NodeMCU to begin the setup.

 Congratulations!
-You've successfully flashed your ESP8622 hardware and are ready to proceed with the Juanfi Setup.
+You've successfully flashed your ESP8622 hardware and are ready to proceed with the JuanFi Setup.

 </details>